homebodygym/homebodygym/pages/altcoins/buy-neo.md

 ### NEO's Smart Contracts

-Comparitively to Ethereum, NEO is a decentralized platform for the construction of Smart Contracts and DApps (Decentralized Applications).
+Similar to Ethereum, NEO is a decentralized platform for the construction of Smart Contracts and DApps (Decentralized Applications).
 NEO already has a multitude of decentralized applications that have been developed for their blockchain.

 Ethereum uses a unique code known as "Serenity" that all programmers must use if they want to create a Smart Contract, which requires them to learn an entirely new coding language.